UK General Election 2024 - Read our five key asks of the next government full report and executive summary

 (Job title at the start of the programme: Professor Joan Condell, School of Computing, Engineering and Intelligent Systems, Ulster University)

-He dual-trained in biomedical research and medicine at the Universities of Manchester and Cambridge (MB/PhD).
-As a junior doctor he undertook 6 years of full-time clinical work (East Anglia, Nottingham, London, Essex), before gaining further research experience with Structural Biology methods (crystallography, NMR, cryo-EM) at Birkbeck College and UCL (Wellcome Trust Intermediate Clinical Fellowship).
-He worked as a Consultant/Senior Clinical Lecturer at Guy’s & St Thomas’ Hospitals/KCL prior to moving to Leicester.
+Professor Gooptu dual-trained in biomedical research and medicine at The University of Manchester and the University of Cambridge (MB/PhD).
+As a junior doctor he undertook six years of full-time clinical work (East Anglia, Nottingham, London, Essex), before gaining further research experience with Structural Biology methods (crystallography, NMR, cryo-EM) at Birkbeck College and UCL (Wellcome Trust Intermediate Clinical Fellowship).
+He then worked as a Consultant and Senior Clinical Lecturer at Guy’s & St Thomas’ Hospitals/KCL prior to moving to Leicester.

-Dr Gita Khalili Moghaddam, UKRI Innovation Scholar, University of Cambridge
+Dr Gita Khalili Moghaddam, Principal Investigator, University of Cambridge

 (Job title at the start of the programme: Dr Gita Khalili Moghaddam, UKRI Innovation Scholar, University of Cambridge)

-As a science-based entrepreneur, she has been widely recognised including a RAEng Engineers Trust Young Engineer of the Year 2021.
+As a science-based entrepreneur, she has (co-)led four clinical trials to translate scientific ideas into working prototypes.
+Her efforts have been widely recognised, including being named an RAEng Engineers Trust Young Engineer of the Year in 2021.
 She innovated an imaging device for accurate cancer surgery in collaboration with Cambridge University Hospital.
-She is also leading a spinoff company to develop a wearable platform for continuous molecular monitoring to improve experience of people with chronic conditions.
+Additionally, she is leading a spin-off company to develop a continuous diagnostic monitoring wearable for metabolic health.

 (Job title at the start of the programme: Dr Simon Lambden, Head of Medical Science, Inotrem)